Created and administered by William Severini Kowinski

 Ignazio, Gioconda and Flora lived there with Ignazio’s sister and her family for about a year.
 Their second child was born in Greensburg, on July 28, 1923.
 She was baptized Antoinette Marie Severini.
 Shortly after her birth, the family moved to a house on nearby Vannear Avenue, which was close to the Westmoreland Hospital on Pittsburgh Street.

 Though they were in a new country with a new language to learn, and they faced the possibility of some hostility and prejudice against immigrants and Italians, they were also surrounded by relatives and friends, and generally people from Manoppello who spoke the same language, the same dialect, with each other.
-There was also Italian clubs and lodges organized for social events, education and mutual support, and their numbers were growing.
+There were also Italian clubs and lodges organized for social events, education and mutual support, and their numbers were growing.

 Picnic 1957 of lifelong friends: Carmen DePaul,